Contents

 Create the OpenText ALM Octane Application in Duo

-2. Click Protect an Application and locate the entry for OpenText ALM Octane with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+Locate the entry for OpenText ALM Octane with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring OpenText ALM Octane.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the OpenText ALM Octane page under Metadata later.

 Duo Universal Prompt